 Are marriage boundaries a reasonable option for the suffering spouse in a difficult marriage?

 I remember the day my husband-then-boyfriend announced the third person in his life.
 “Our relationship,” he said.
-“It’s like a living person, separate from you and I, who needs consistent attention.”
+“It’s like a living person, separate from you and I, who needs our consistent attention.”

 And much as we professed devotion to one another, it was our actions and attitudes, especially in moments of conflict that determined if “us” lived or died.

-Unfortunately, the beautiful ideal did not cross over to marriage.
+Unfortunately, that beautiful ideal did not cross over to marriage.
 At least not in its entirety.
 Right after the wedding, we started to walk all over each other in the name of “my rights, my needs, you promised, you took a vow.”

 And much as our reasoning made sense sometimes, our approach to resolving the issues did not.
 My aggressiveness and his retreating only made things worse.

-I have since learned that ours is not the only relationship to suffer amnesia.
+I have since learned that ours is not the only healthy relationship to suffer amnesia.
 A lot of spouses embrace the idea of boundaries and etiquette during courtship only to fight it where it’s desperately needed; in marriage.

 But whether explicitly defined or not, all couples who enjoy healthy relationships abide by specific relationship rules, especially in conflict.